-All letters and billets of the collection were digitised and made available online by the Bamberg State Library on the platform Bamberg Treasures.
-Through the cooperation with the department for the Jean-Paul-Edition at the Berlin-Brandenburg Academy of Sciences and Humanities, the digital copies of the Jean-Paul-autographs could also be enhanced with the corresponding transcriptions as full texts.
+All letters and billets of the collection were digitized and made available online by the Bamberg State Library on the platform Bamberg Treasures.
+Through the cooperation with the Jean-Paul-Edition at the Berlin-Brandenburg Academy of Sciences and Humanities, the digital copies of the Jean-Paul-autographs could also be enhanced with the corresponding transcriptions as full texts.
 This does not only make it easier to read the letters, but also enables a search by word within the Apelt Collection.

 From 1957 onwards, the author Hans Wollschläger (1935–2007) worked as a lector for the Karl May Publishing Company in Bamberg.
 Under the influence of his intellectual teachers, Theodor W. Adorno and Arno Schmidt, he concerned himself with Gustav Mahler and Karl May.
 Wollschläger translated James Joyce’s novel “Ulysses” into German as well as works by Edgar Allan Poe, Raymond Chandler and Dashiell Hammett.
 In 1982, he published the first part of the experimental novel “Herzgewächse oder Der Fall Adams”.
 As an editor, Wollschläger produced the historical-critical edition of the works of Karl May, of whom he had already written a biography in 1965, together with Hermann Wiedenroth.
 Together with Rudolf Kreutner he edited the Collected Works of Friedrich Rückert (1788-1866).

 In 2007, the intended purchase of Wollschläger’s literary estate during his lifetime by the German Literature Archive Marbach fell through.
-According to Wollschläger’s wishes, in 2011 almost his complete archive (but only parts of his library) were handed over to the Bamberg State Library.
+According to Wollschläger’s wishes, in 2011 almost his complete archive (but only parts of his library) were handed over to the Bamberg State Library (Msc.Add.1008).

 The modern papers contain the only known copy of the complete version of Wollschläger’s novel “Herzgewächse oder Der Fall Adams” written in 1961, which was recommended for publishing to several Federal German publishing companies by Arno Schmidt in the 1960s and is to appear as a completion of Wollschläger’s works in individual editions.
 Moreover, Wollschläger’s musical compositions are available.

-As early as 2010, Arno Schmidt’s original letters to Hans Wollschläger were sold to the Arno Schmidt Foundation in Bargfeld, which intends to publish the correspondence between Schmidt and Wollschläger within the framework of the “Bargfelder Ausgabe” (Bargfeld Edition).
+As early as 2010, Arno Schmidt’s original letters to Hans Wollschläger were sold to the Arno Schmidt Foundation in Bargfeld, which published the correspondence between Schmidt and Wollschläger in 2018 within the framework of the “Bargfelder Ausgabe” (Bargfeld Edition).
 Since there are copies of Schmidt’s letters to Wollschläger, the entire correspondence (copies of Schmidt’s letters as well as carbon copies of Wollschläger’s letters) is also available in the Wollschläger Archive of the Bamberg State Library.

 Those modern papers that were acquired by the library since its foundation until the middle of the 1960s are listed in the following two volumes of the printed catalogue of manuscripts:

 The modern papers that the Bamberg State Library received after that date are listed in the short inventory of the holdings-group Msc.Add.; you can find an overview of the donors of the modern papers at the end of this paragraph.
 Complementary to the short inventory, internal repertories with detailed information exist for selected groups.
 They can be made available upon request.
 All modern papers are also recorded in Kalliope, the national database for modern papers and autographs.

 |Modern Papers||Time Frame||Shelfmark|